1895 Glamorgan County Council election: Maesteg

 James Barrow, the sitting member, was opposed by another Liberal candidate, Jenkin Jones, due to his voting against disestablishment at a council meeting.
 It was a lively election, with all workmen having a holiday, leaving the streets crowded throughout the day.
-On the following day, some od Barrow's supporters paraded through the locality on horseback but were attacked by women who threw buckets of water and ashes over them.
+On the following day, some of Barrow's supporters paraded through the locality on horseback but were attacked by women who threw buckets of water and ashes over them.

 Margam

 Merthyr Town

 This result was attributed by the Merthyr Times to Liberal Party apathy and to publicans' support for the Conservative candidate.

 Merthyr Vale

 There was initially some uncertainty whether Walter Bell, who had been narrowly defeated in 1892, would oppose the sitting member.